-There is also a short distance between some of the most amazing cities of the Europe.
-As an example, you can reach the beautiful City of Canals, Venice, with just a 3 hours of travel, thanks to the practical fast trains between the cities.
+There is also a short distance between some of the most amazing cities in Europe.
+As an example, you can reach the beautiful City of Canals, Venice, with just 3 hours of travel, thanks to the practical fast trains between the cities.

 Milan is also a favorite city for soccer fans, as it is the city where two of the most respectable soccer teams are located.
-AC Milan, and Internazionale that are two famous soccer teams in the world and have a common stadium, San Siro.
-This stadium is an architecturally eye-catching construction, as well as being an iconic sport monument.
+AC Milan and Internazionale are two famous soccer teams in the world and have a common stadium, San Siro.
+This stadium is an architecturally eye-catching construction, as well as being an iconic sports monument.

-As an artist you can visit the famous opera house of Milan, La Scala.
+As an artist, you can visit the famous opera house in Milan, La Scala.
 This amazing opera house has a thrilling historic background for those who are into art and music.
-Milan is also home to some of the best art galleries in the Europe.
+Milan is also home to some of the best art galleries in Europe.

 Stay tuned with us.